bruan5483/SE101-Project/README.md

 Download the API_KEY and put it in ```./utils/google_ocr_service_token.json```

 #### Run the App
-Navigate to the shellScripts directory and run script
+Navigate to the shellScripts directory and run the script
 ```
 cd shellScripts
 chmod +x ./wifi_check.sh